 - 1 tablespoon whole grain mustard

-- 1 cup low sodium beef stock
+- 1 cup low sodium beef broth or homemade beef stock

 - 2 tablespoons Worcestershire sauce